whoknows-hh/ColorGenerator/README.md

 - / public
 - /----index.html - main entry of the project
 - / src
+- |----App.css - Css of the page
-- |----App.js - Wrap the Canvas component inside it and return it to the main page.
+- |----App.js - Wrap the Canvas component inside it and return it to the main page
-- |----Canvas.js - Create the component which is a canvas element.
+- |----Canvas.js - Create the component which is a canvas element
 - |----helper.js - Common functions
-- |----index.js - attach the App to the index.html
+- |----index.js - Attach the App to the index.html
-- / test - unit test
+- / test - Unit test

 ## Developing environment

 - node version: v14.15.3
 - npm version: 6.14.10

+## Version History

+- 1.0.1 Width selection enabled by adding dropdown
+- 1.0.0 Color generation working

 ## TODOs